nataalii/scandiweb-task/README.md

-<h1>Scandiweb Junior Developer Test Assignment/h1>
+<h1>Scandiweb Junior Developer Test Assignment </h1>
-<p>This is a simple web application built with React and PHP to manage a list of products.
+<p>This is a simple web application built with PHP and ReactJS to manage a list of products.
  The application consists of two main pages: the product list page and the product creation page.
 Users can add, delete, and view the list of products.

 Features
 Product List Page: Displays a list of products with their sku, names, prices and specific attribute.
 Users can view the details of each product, delete a product, or navigate to the product creation page.